ryanburge/ryanburge.github.io/_posts/2017-03-09-college_watch_list.md

   addCircleMarkers(data=ourSpatialPoints, radius =5, fillColor = "firebrick", fillOpacity=0.8, weight=1, color='black' , popup=pop)
 {% endhighlight %}

+In addition I wanted the map to be zoomed to the center of the United States to give the user a nice starting point.

 {% highlight r %}
 map %>% setView(-98.690940, 39.651426, zoom = 4)